ec262/discovery/README.md

 This app is written in Ruby with Sinatra, backed by Redis, and hosted on Heroku.
 The code should pretty much explain itself.

-BEFORE ANYONE USES THIS IN PRODUCTION, let me know and we will clear out the dummy IP addresses.

 Get up and running locally